 Beekeeping Seminar

-Mastering the Art of Beekeeping 2012
+Mastering the Art of Beekeeping 2025

 About

 Introductory course to the fascinating world of beekeeping and honey production for the beginner or hobby beekeeper.
 Learn the art of basic beekeeping.
 Set up your own colony of bees.
-Build your own bee equipment.
+Assemble your own bee equipment.
 Learn how to produce your own honey.

-Schedule
+Schedule for 2025

-Due to the increased interest in beekeeping, two seminar classes will be offered.
-A third class on the afternoon of the first group will be offered if there is sufficient demand.
+Due to the increased interest in beekeeping, two groups of seminar classes will be offered on Saturday mornings.

-Class 1
+Group 1

-Class 2
+Group 2

 What’s Included

-- Five class sessions
+• Five class sessions

-- Beekeeping handbook (one per family)
+• Beekeeping handbook (one per family)

-- One year’s family membership in Collin County Hobby Beekeepers Association
+• One year’s family membership in Collin County Hobby Beekeepers Association

 The Cost

-- $175 for one person
+• $250 for one person

-- $125 for additional family members
+• $200 each for additional family members

-- $40 for each additional handbook (one included per family)
+• $35 for each additional handbook (one included per family)

 Registration